-- \$25,000 a year if you are under age 60 - \$35,000 a year if you are age 60 and over.
+- \$30,000 a year if you are under age 49 on the last day of the previous financial year - \$35,000 a year if you are age 49 or over on the last day of the previous financial year.

-Concessional contributions are taxed at 15% when received by the Fund.
-It is important to note that from 1 July 2013 contributions paid in excess of these limits will attract additional tax at your marginal rate (including the Medicare levy) less the 15% contributions tax already paid.
+Concessional contributions are taxed at 15%1 when received by the Fund.
+It is important to note that from 1 July 2013 contributions paid in excess of these limits attract additional tax at your marginal rate (including the Medicare levy and Medicare Levy surcharge if applicable) less the 15% contributions tax already paid.